Nasrin Sotoudeh

-Nasrin Sotoudeh (نسرین ستوده) is a human rights lawyer in Iran.
-She has represented imprisoned Iranian opposition activists and politicians following the disputed June 2009 Iranian presidential elections as well as prisoners sentenced to death for crimes committed when they were minors.
+Nasrin Sotoudeh (نسرین ستوده) is an Iranian human rights lawyer known for her defense of activists, opposition politicians, and individuals facing human rights violations.
+She has represented Iranian opposition activists and politicians detained after the disputed June 2009 presidential elections and prisoners sentenced to death for crimes committed when they were minors.
 Her clients have included journalist Isa Saharkhiz, Nobel Peace Prize laureate Shirin Ebadi, and Heshmat Tabarzadi.
-She has also represented women arrested for appearing in public without a hijab, which is a punishable offence in Iran.
+She has also represented women arrested for appearing in public without a hijab, which is a punishable offense in Iran.

-Nasrin Sotoudeh was the subject of Nasrin, a 2020 documentary filmed in secret in Iran about Sotoudeh's "ongoing battles for the rights of women, children and minorities."
+Sotoudeh was the subject of Nasrin, a 2020 documentary filmed in secret in Iran about Sotoudeh's "ongoing battles for the rights of women, children and minorities."
 In 2021, she was named as of Times 100 Most Influential People in the World.